peaceemenike/peaceemenike/README.md

 - 🤔 I’m open to collaborations on machine learning, web design progect etc.
 - 💬 Ask me about any of the projects I have worked on and any Machine learning workflows, frontend engineering, and how to integrate AI into modern applications.
 - 📱 How to reach me: My socials are listed at the top of the page.
-- ⚡ Fun fact: I have strong skills in handcrafts, particularly sewing, and I am the Founder & CEO of Success_Kiddies Wears, a brand specializing in high quality children’s clothing.
+- ⚡ Fun fact: I have strong skills in handcrafts, particularly sewing, and I am the Founder & CEO of Success_Kiddies Wears, a brand specializing in high quality children’s an Adults clothing.
 ---

 ### 🛠️ Languages & Tools